Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: : Framework for LLM-Augmented Community Notes

 \subsection{Evidence-Grounded Note Augmentation}

-We first examine \textit{whether LLMs can meaningfully augment human efforts in note creation when reliable evidence is already available.} In this setting, a human contributor flags a potentially misleading post $p$ and provides a set of supporting sources $\mathcal{E}_h$, where each $e \in \mathcal{E}_h$ is a URL linking to external web content relevant to the claim.
+We first examine \textit{whether LLMs can assist contributors in the standard Community Notes setting where reliable evidence is manually provided.} In this workflow, a user flags a potentially misleading post $p$ and supplies a set of sources $\mathcal{E}_h$, where each $e \in \mathcal{E}_h$ is a URL linking to external content.

-Each evidence item $e$ is expanded into its retrieved resource $\mathcal{R}$ through a $\mathsf{RETRIEVE}$ step, where the textual content $r$ of $e$ is segmented into passages.
-Using $p$ as the query, a $\mathsf{MATCH}$ step identifies the most relevant passage $c$ from each $r$, forming a set of candidate chunks $\mathcal{C}_h$.
-The model then performs a $\mathsf{GENERATE}$ step, conditioning on both the flagged post $p$ and the evidence chunks $\mathcal{C}_h$ to produce an LLM-augmented note $n_h$.
+Each evidence piece $e$ is processed through a $\mathsf{RETRIEVE}$ step that segments its textual content into passages.
+Using the post $p$ as a query, a $\mathsf{MATCH}$ step selects the most relevant passage from each source, producing a set of evidence chunks $\mathcal{C}_h$.
+The model then executes a $\mathsf{GENERATE}$ step, conditioning on both $p$ and $\mathcal{C}_h$ to synthesize a concise, informativs note $n_h$.
+The evidence URLs $\mathcal{E}_h$ are attached after $n_h$ for transparency.

-The generated note $n_h$ contains only the textual explanation, while the corresponding evidence URLs $\mathcal{E}_h$ are attached afterward for reference.
-This design preserves the factual grounding of human-curated sources while automating the synthesis of concise, contextualized notes, effectively reducing the manual effort and latency inherent in human-written explanations.
+Figure \ref{fig:aug-example} presents a concrete example of this mode.
+It preserves the factual grounding of human-curated sources while automating the synthesis of concise, well-structured notes, reducing the time and effort required for human-written explanations.